2006 Oklahoma Sooners football team: Oregon

 Heading into the game against Mike Bellotti's Oregon Ducks, Oklahoma defensive coordinator Brent Venables made some major changes to the defensive depth chart after giving up four long running plays through the heart of the defensive line against Washington.
 The starters at defensive tackle, cornerback, and strong safety were all demoted, opening opportunities for some freshmen to step up.
 D.J.
 Wolfe was replaced by Marcus Walker at cornerback while senior Jason Carter started in place of Keenan Clayton at strong safety.
 Carter replaced Clayton in the game against Washington after a missed tackle by the freshman led to a Husky touchdown on their first offensive play.
 Even though all four players at defensive tackle had almost the same number of plays, Steven Coleman was moved off the top of the depth chart as well.

 After a controversial ending, the Oregon Ducks defeated the Oklahoma Sooners 34–33 giving Oklahoma their first loss of the season and making their record 2–1.
 Oklahoma led Oregon by 13 points late in the game, but Oregon scored a touchdown with 72 seconds remaining, bringing the score to 27–33 in favor of Oklahoma.
 Oregon then tried for an onside kick and was awarded the ball by the officiating crew despite an Oklahoma player ending up with the ball and over the protests of the Oklahoma sideline who claimed that the ball did not travel the required 10 yards before being touched by Oregon.
 The instant replay officials took several minutes to review the call while the on-air commentators came to the conclusion that the ball should go to Oklahoma, effectively giving Oklahoma the win as well.
 The officials, however, awarded the ball to Oregon.
 ESPN called the decision an "obvious mistake".
 The network also questioned the Pac-10 policy of using conference officiating crews for inter-conference games.
 Other conferences typically use neutral officials or ones from the visiting team's conference, although Big 12 officials were used for Oklahoma's non conference games against UAB and the University of Washington.
-The Oregon offense then drove down the field and scored the go ahead touchdown to win the game, 34–33.
+The Oregon offense then drove down the field and scored the go ahead touchdown to go up 34–33.
+Oklahoma would return a squib kick 55 yards to the Oregon 27 yard line setting themselves up to try a 44-yard field goal attempt on the last play of the game.
+Garrett Hartley's kick was blocked, sealing Oregon's win.